London Aquatics Centre – Alexander Kachkaev/Flickr

 Camberwell Leisure Centre

-Camberwell’s pool of choice is another big on the old ceiling eye candy.
-It’s one of the older swimming pools in London having been built in 1892, when it was first known as the Camberwell Public Baths.
+Camberwell’s pool of choice is another with historic ceiling eye candy.
+It’s one of the oldest swimming pools in London, originally as the Camberwell Public Baths in 1892.
 For a while it wrestled with closure, before a crowd-funding campaign and the Southwark Council went to erm, great lengths, to save it.
 The building reopened in 2011 after renovations, with many of the initial Victorian features kept intact (the water’s been refilled though, don’t worry).

 Finchley Lido Leisure Centre | Finchley